Information on parking fines

 Any Penalty Charge Notice issued will show a contravention code and may show a suffix (letter or number behind the code).
 Each suffix describes the reason the ticket has been issued.

 Some parking restrictions may have exemptions.
-To work out whether an exemption does apply, a traffic warden will observe your car for a certain time.
+To work out whether an exemption does apply, a Civil Enforcement Officer (CEO) will observe your car for a certain time.

 The observation time is not for motorists to go shopping or pop to a cash point.

-What happens if you don't pay a parking fine
+What happens if you do not pay a parking fine

-If you don't pay within 28 days of issue we'll send you a Notice to Owner document, advising you of your options.
+If you do not pay within 28 days of issue we'll send you a Notice to Owner document, advising you of your options.

 If the notice remains unpaid, we'll then send you a Charge Certificate, which increases the charge by 50 per cent.